squiddy/dns-in-a-weekend/README.md

 - [ ] support ipv6
 - [ ] properly handle CNAMEs in `resolve`
-- [ ] split code into lib and binary
+- [X] split code into lib and binary
 - [ ] make this a DNS server

+## Testing

+### Server

+Pretty straight forward when using `dig`.
+Because we do not support EDNS, dig needs to be instructed not to send a EDNS query with `+noedns` like this:

+    $ dig @127.0.0.1 +noedns google.com IN A